tomcritchlow/tomcritchlow.github.io/_posts/2019-09-23-workshops.md

 - Why clarity is important for both consultant and client
 - How to structure a workshop for outcomes, not happiness
+- A series of conversation prompts to run effective jam-sessions
 - Why you shouldn’t undersell yourself (aka selling one day’s work for $4,000)
 - Some examples from my own work